What Is a Medical Coder? An Easy Explanation

 Becoming a medical coder requires specialized training and certification.
 It’s not a job just anyone can perform.
 But that’s what makes medical coders valued professionals in the world of healthcare.

-Although training is essential, the time it will take is significantly less than other healthcare professions.
-Many medical coding programs can be completed online in as few as nine months.5 This fast and flexible option means aspiring medical coders can fit this training into their busy schedules.
-It’s an ideal pathway for working adults with financial and family obligations.
+Although training is essential, the barrier to entry into the health information field isn’t as high as other healthcare careers.
+For instance, the Medical Billing and Coding Certificate program at Rasmussen University can be completed online in as few as nine months.5 This fast and flexible option means aspiring medical coders can fit this training into their busy schedules.
+It’s an ideal pathway for working adults with financial and family obligations that are looking to get started in the health information field.

-Upon completing a medical coding program, the next step is to take the CCA (Certified Coding Associate) or CCS (Certified Coding Specialist) exams offered by the American Health Information Management Association (AHIMA).
-This step is not always required, but is typically favored by employers.
+Upon completing a medical coding program, the next step is to earn the CCA (Certified Coding Associate) or CCS (Certified Coding Specialist) credential offered by the American Health Information Management Association (AHIMA).
+This step is not always required but is typically favored by employers.

 What is the career outlook for medical coders?

 You’ve likely heard about the industry-wide growth expected in the healthcare field.3 So it’s not surprising that jobs for medical coders are on the rise as well.
-The BLS projects employment of medical coders to increase 13 percent through 2026, which is nearly twice the average for all occupations.3
+The BLS projects employment of medical records and health information specialists to grow 9 percent through 2030.3

-Your next logical question is, “How much do medical coders make?”
-According to the BLS, the median annual salary for medical coders in 2017 was $39,180.3 This falls slightly above the average for all occupations.
+Your next logical question is probably “How much do medical coders make?”
+According to the BLS, the 2020 median annual salary for medical records and health information specialists was $45,240.3 This falls slightly above the national average for all occupations.
 Factors such as experience, education and work setting can also contribute to higher medical coding salary ranges.
-The BLS reports the top-earning professionals can make upwards of $60,000 annually.3

 Considering becoming a medical coder?